anisrehman/MoviesDemo-MVVM/README.md

 ## Architecture
 It follows MVVM architecture with SOLID design principals.

-###APIRouter
-It routes to different API calls.
+* APIRouter - It routes to different API calls.

-### APIClient
-It calls the API and parses the response.
+* APIClient - It calls the API and parses the response.

-### MoviesService
-It fetches the movies in different categories.
+* MoviesService - It fetches the movies in different categories.

-### MovieRepository
-It saves the movies in local database and loads from database when requested.
+* MovieRepository - It saves the movies in local database and loads from database when requested.

 ## Test Cases
 It includes some test cases testing different app features.